 Looking for a unique Canuck hunt?
 Give sandhill cranes a try

-If you ever take to the field to hunt sandhill cranes, chances are you'll make it an annual affair.
-I was first introduced to hunting “storks”-as they're informally known-three seasons ago by Pat Kehoe, a waterfowl biologist and avid outdoorsman.
-Kehoe has pursued these ungainly birds, which can grow as tall as four feet, for some 20 years, trekking annually to central Saskatchewan.
+If you ever take to the field to hunt sandhill cranes, chances are you’ll make it an annual affair.
+I was first introduced to hunting “storks”—as they’re informally known—by Pat Kehoe, a waterfowl biologist and avid outdoorsman.
+Kehoe has pursued these ungainly birds, which can grow as tall as four feet, for decades, trekking annually to central Saskatchewan.

 One of the oldest species of bird—its genealogy stretches back 2.5 million years—the sandhill crane is classified into six subspecies with nine distinct populations.
 The mid-continent population, which nests west of Hudson and James Bays (and into Alaska and eastern Siberia), offers hunting opportunities in Saskatchewan and Manitoba as the birds migrate to their wintering grounds in Texas, New Mexico and Mexico.